ItsJuniorDias/ScheduleApp/README.md

 The idea of the App is:

-_"An agenda set up with the MDB tutorial working on fundamental reac concepts."._
+_"An agenda set up with the MDB tutorial working on fundamental react concepts."._

 ## Why?
 This project is part of my portfolio, so, I'll be happy if you could provide me any feedback about the project, code, structure or anything that you can report that could make me a better developer!